808s & Heartbreak: Music and lyrics

-West's singing has been characterized as "flat" and "nearly unmelodic" which "underscores his own cyborgish detachment".
-Andre Grant of HipHopDX wrote that "to combat this trenchant melancholia, he poured himself into an all-autotunes R&B album" which would prove divisive in hip hop.
+West's singing has been characterized as "flat" and "nearly unmelodic", which "underscores his own cyborgish detachment".
+His voice was compared to the fictional artificial intelligence character HAL 9000, channeling a robotic sound.
+Andre Grant of HipHopDX wrote that "to combat this trenchant melancholia, he poured himself into an all-autotunes R&B album" which would prove divisive in hip-hop.
 Canadian writer Stephen Marche viewed that West used "the shallow musical gimmickry of Auto-Tune, a program designed to eliminate individuality, and produced a hauntingly personal album".
+Nekesa Mumbi Moody of Associated Press described 808s & Heartbreak as uneven, citing West's experimental off-key singing.

 Most of West's lyrics are directed at an ex-lover.
 In Robert Christgau's opinion, 808s & Heartbreak is a "slow, sad-ass and self-involved ... breakup album," while Plagenhoef found it "steeped in regret, pain, and even more self-examination than a typical Kanye West album".
 West refers to an ex-lover's treatment of him as "the coldest story ever told" on "Heartless", and on "RoboCop", she is called a "spoiled little L.A. girl" comparable to the antagonist in the 1990 film Misery.
 On "Paranoid", West describes a lover who "worries about the wrong things" and is pushing him away with her distrustful ways of thinking.
 With the introspective "Love Lockdown", West discusses the aftermath of a failed romantic relationship.

 Among other themes, existential crisis is explored on "Welcome to Heartbreak", in which West's character dispassionately recounts sitting alone on a flight, with a laughing family seated behind him.
 The song harbors lament over the cost of past decisions and feelings of emptiness in a life of fame and luxury.
 West longs for his late mother on the album's penultimate track "Coldest Winter".
 The track contains an interpolation of the desolate 1983 song "Memories Fade" by Tears for Fears.
 According to Christgau, the closing "Pinocchio Story" is "the only track here about what's really bringing [West] down: not the loss of his girlfriend but the death of his mother, during cosmetic surgery that somewhere not too deep down he's sure traces all too directly to his alienated fame".